kalantar/linkerd-experiments/README.md

 This documents an effort to demonstrate traffic splitting with linkerd for an edge service.

-## Set up Ingress on Minikube with the NGINX Ingress Controller
+## Set up Ingress on minikube with the NGINX Ingress Controller

 [Reference](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)